 Recipe: Chicken-fried Steak

 There’s a reason that chicken-fried steak has such an iconic reputation down South.
 This classic Southern comfort dish has that savory, melt-in-your-mouth taste that every Southern chef seeks.
 Make this iconic Southern chicken-fried steak recipe and savor every bite of this simple and delicious dish.
-It comes together with minimal ingredients, too – you’ll only need steak, salt, pepper, flour, egg substitute, and saltines.
+It comes together with minimal ingredients, too – you’ll only need steak, salt, pepper, flour, eggs, chicken broth, milk, and cracker crumbs.
 Serve with green beans, mashed potatoes, and plenty of gravy.
 Now, next time you go to your favorite meat-and-three restaurant, you’re free to order something new – you can get your chicken-fried steak fix from your own kitchen.

 Cinnamon Rolls with Cream Cheese Icing